Panel Systems that Make Sense

-When customers like yourself purchase console furniture, the sales process often includes a discussion about panel systems, also known to some as the “core.”
-If you speak with a variety of vendors, you will get a variety of panel solutions as well.
-I want to help educate you about what is needed from panel or core systems so that you end up with the most efficient option.
+When customers purchase console furniture, it often includes a discussion about panel systems.
+If you speak with a variety of vendors, you will certainly get a variety of panel solutions as well.
+I’ll share with you what is needed from panel systems (or “core systems”) so that you end up with the most efficient option.

-Take a moment and think back.
-Do you remember when monitors weighed 45 pounds or more?
-When equipment weighed more, vendors would boast about the core systems’ stacking abilities and load capabilities.
-Even now, panel systems can be rated at 750 pounds (Xybix's steel system is rated at 1,200 pounds), but this is not nearly as critical today as it was in the past when equipment was heavier.
+Think back a moment.
+Remember when monitors weighed 45 pounds or more?
+When equipment weighed more, vendors would boast about their panel systems’ stacking abilities and load capabilities.
+Why?
+Because they were creating cubicles that stacked and needed to hold heavy equipment.
+Today, panel systems are often rated at over 700 (Xybix's steel system is rated at 1,200 pounds, see test photo below), but this is not nearly as critical today as it was in the past when equipment was heavier.

-Similarly, when the inevitable occurs and the Big Gulp sitting on that core wall falls over, Dr Pepper will drench the equipment in that panel wall.
-Because these types of accidents occur from time to time, it’s beyond important to think through risk mitigation when selecting panel or core solutions.
+Finally, when the inevitable occurs and the Big Gulp sitting on that vented panel system wall falls over, Dr Pepper will drench the equipment in that panel wall.
+Because these types of accidents occur from time to time, it’s very important to think through all the risks when selecting panel solutions.

-There are a variety of solid core solutions out there to choose from, and you can find the best option by simply doing your due diligence when you evaluate the type of solution needed in your unique center.
-Happy searching!
+There are a variety of great panel solutions to choose from and you can find the best option by simply doing your due diligence when you evaluate the type of solution needed in your unique center.
+Ready to talk in more detail?